Courses

 The International Politics of Climate Change

-Course type: B.A. seminar, University of Konstanz
+Course type: seminar, University of Konstanz

 The course provides an introduction to concepts and perspectives employed within the international political debates on climate change.
 It first focuses on the international policies that help addressing this global environmental problem, and then tackles countries' interests, positions and strategies at international climate change negotiations.